 Victorian and Edwardian buildings are irreplaceable, cherished, diverse, beautiful, familiar and part of our everyday life.
-The Victorian Society is the champion for these buildings.
+The Victorian Society fights for these buildings.
 Read about what we do.

 Thursday 26 November: The Victorian Society and the Pugin Society are asking Hastings Borough Council to take action to prevent further damage to a Grade II* listed chapel designed by Edward Pugin .